 1. After the application is received by the School of Graduate Studies (SGS)

-Once a graduate application is processed, copies of all documents are immediately made and sent to the academic unit for consideration.
-An email is then sent to you, the applicant, acknowledging receipt of your application and advising you of the opportunity to check your status online.
+After a graduate application is submitted, it is processed by SGS and made available to the academic unit for review.
+Within a couple of business days, an email will be sent to you, the applicant, acknowledging receipt of your application and advising you of the option to check your status online.

 Each academic unit has its own method of assessing applications.
-For graduate programs with application deadlines, it is normal for applications to be considered only after those deadlines have passed.
-Programs that have a rolling admission policy may act on applications as they are received.
-Some research programs will require you to identify a supervisor and will not recommend admission without a supervisor in place.
-Some programs may reach decisions on incomplete applications, while others will not evaluate a file without all required documents submitted.
-For more details, you are advised to contact the academic unit responsible for the program you have applied to.
+For graduate programs with application deadlines, files are typically considered after the deadline has passed.
+Programs that admit applicants on a rolling basis may review a file as soon as it is received.
+Some research programs will require you to identify a supervisor at the time of application.
+Most programs require complete or fairly complete files for formal review, so we encourage you to submit all required documents as soon as possible.
+For more information, please contact the academic unit responsible for the program you have applied to.

 2. Checking your application status